Skip to main navigation Skip to main content

 • Assimilated—have they completely given up their old beliefs, values and behaviours and adopted those of the new country?

 Younger generations are more likely to acculturate or assimilate than their parents and grandparents.
-This can cause conflict and confusion within families, particularly if a young person from a CALD background experiments with or develops their own problematic alcohol and other drugs use.
-Read more about this in Working with young people and alcohol and other drugs use.
+This can cause conflict and confusion within families, particularly if a young person from a culturally and linguistically diverse background experiments with or develops their own problematic alcohol and other drugs use.
+Read more about this in the Working with young people and alcohol and other drugs use section.

 Version history